 He: Wish I could learn more about humility just so I could move on.

-Me: Our continual failure is God’s continual progress.
+Me: Our continual failure is life’s continual progress.

-He: He’s making a LOT of progress with me then.
+He: Then life is making a LOT of progress with me then.

 Me: Me as well.